halkyonio/operator/README.md

 **Remarks**:
 - The Halkyon Operator runs top of `Kubernetes >= 1.13` or `OpenShift >= 3.11`.
-- You can find more information about the Custom Resources and their fields under this folder `pkg/apis/component/v1alpha2` like also the others `CRs` supported : `link` and `capability`
+- You can find more information about the Custom Resources and their fields under the project https://github.com/halkyonio/api like also the others `CRs` supported : `link` and `capability`

 ## Prerequisites